sultanofstaking/EXPERIMENTAL-Zenon-Pillar-Sentry-Architecture-For-Running-Pillars/README.md

 ### Remove peers

-`./sentrify` and choose option `3` - this will remove all peers from config.json if you have any
+`./sentrify` and choose option `3` - this will remove all peers from config.json

 ### Add sentries

-`./sentrify` and choose option `2` - will ask for sentry ip and then ws port, so it can take it's public key and add it repeat for all your sentries
+`./sentrify` and choose option `2` - this will ask for sentry ip and then ws port, so it can take it's public key and add it repeat for all your sentries

 ### Sentrify